 As you’d expect, we do everything we can to protect your personal data.
 That’s why, whenever you input your details on this website, you do so via our secure servers.
-These use what’s known as high-level 128-bit (Secure Socket Layer) encryption – a leading security standard in the e-commerce industry.
-The padlock symbol on your browser bar is there for your peace of mind.
-You can also view our VeriSign certificate in the file/properties menu.
+These use what’s known as Secure Socket Layer encryption (high-level 2048 bit) – a leading security standard in the e-commerce industry.
+The padlock symbol and depending on your browser the Extended Validation green bar is there for your peace of mind.
+You can also view this security certificate in the file/properties menu.

 Most of this website isn’t encrypted, because there’s no need.
 However, the moment you submit any personal information as part of the quote and apply process or register to manage your account online, you’re directed to secure pages.

 Don’t be surprised if you see a warning about non-secure pages while the secure pages are loading within the site.
 All of the information that’s sent back and to during secure processes goes via secure links – so it’s encrypted, keeping your personal details safe.
 Here are some of the other things we do to protect your personal data.
 When making a payment, your bank details are authorised in real time rather than being stored.
 For added security, the bank details that we do hold (for paying by direct debt) remain partially hidden when you access your online account.
 This way you can check which account you’re using without letting anyone else see your full bank details, in the unlikely event of unauthorised access to your account.

 We also train our staff to protect your personal details and check your identity whenever you contact us.
 You can do your bit too, of course.
 Keep your password and account details secure.
 And always remember to log out of your account and close your browser window when you’ve finished.
 This helps to ensure that no one else can access your personal data.